Matleyx78/CI-Pack/README.md

 CRUD Generator by any table in database (model, controller and 4 views) All file generated is ready for ION_AUTH and bootstrap theme

-Unzip in the Codeigniter directory (please the index.php is in application/web directory
+Unzip in the Codeigniter directory (please the index.php is in application/web directory)

+index.php
+config.php
+database.php
+sql
+table
+libraries session ion_aut database helper url